magmax/pybrowsertest/README.md

 - It do not overwrite the methods `setUp` or `tearDown`, so it is safe for your current tests.
 - It uses a new browser instance for each test.
 This is slow, but is the safer way to ensure you have a clean environment (no cookies, sessions or whatever).
 - It reads the configuration from a file, what allows you to modify the file and run the tests again with another browser.
+- It provides some useful decorators to avoid tests in some browsers

+## Decorators ##

+Not all the browsers work in the same way, so there will be some tests that cannot be executed in some of them.
+Because of that, this framework provides some decorators to make the developer's life easier:

+### avoidInBrowsers ###
+### unlessInBrowsers ###

 ## Configuration ##